 Q: How do I turn off the check engine light with an OBD2 Scanner?

 A: After you’ve located the problem through the scanner, you will see a “turn off check engine light” button.
 It is best practice to fix the problem before turning it off.

 Q: Can I reset my miles with an OBDII Scan Tool?

 A: This is illegal.
-You should not do it.
+It will help if you do not do it.
 Many scan tools these days do not have this function.